Direct Preference Optimization for Primitive-Enabled Hierarchical RL: A Bilevel Approach: Experiments

 \textbf{Task details}: We assess \texttt{DIPPER} on four robotic navigation and manipulation environments: $(i)$ maze navigation, $(ii)$ pick and place~\citep{andrychowicz2017hindsight}, $(iii)$ push, and $(iv)$ franka kitchen environment~\citep{gupta2019relay}.
 These are formulated as sparse reward scenarios, where the agent is only rewarded when it comes within a $\delta$ distance of the goal.
 Due to this, these environments are hard where the agent must extensively explore the environment before coming across any rewards.
 As an example: in franka kitchen task, the agent only receives a sparse reward after achieving the final goal (e.g. successfully opening the microwave and then turning on the gas knob).

-\textbf{Environment details}: We provide the implementation and environment details in Appendix~\ref{sec:implementation_details} and~\ref{sec:appendix_env_details}.
-The main objective of our empirical analysis is to evaluate our approach on complex sparsely rewarded long-horizon tasks.
-Hence, we re-formulate the maze navigation task and increase its complexity by considering randomly generated mazes.
-Thus, the agent has to learn to generalize across new mazes.
+\textbf{Environment details}: We provide the implementation and environment details in Appendix~\ref{sec:implementation_details} and~\ref{sec:appendix_env_details}, and the implementation code in the supplementary.
+We provide the preference data analysis in Appendix~\ref{appendix:preference_cost_analysis} The main objective of our empirical analysis is to evaluate our approach on sparse-reward long-horizon tasks.
 In the franka kitchen task, the agent is sparsely rewarded only when it completes the final task, e.g open the microwave and turn on the gas knob.
-These nuances prohibit the prior baselines from performing well in these tasks, which makes these test beds ideal scenarios for empirical evaluations.
-Unless otherwise stated, we maintain empirical consistency across all baselines to ensure fair comparisons.
+These nuances prohibit prior baselines from performing well in these tasks, which makes these test beds appropriate for empirical evaluations.
 Finally, for harder tasks such as pick and place, push and franka kitchen, we assume access to one human demonstration and incorporate an imitation learning objective at the lower level to accelerate learning.
 However, we apply the same assumption consistently across all baselines to ensure fairness.